ryjen/libcoda-db/README.md

 a sqlite, mysql and postgres wrapper / active record (ish) implementation

-Use in production at your own risk, still doing quite a bit of testing, refactoring and new features.
+While this library I think is pretty awesome, use in production at your own risk.
+Still doing quite a bit of testing, refactoring and new features (2016/02/20).

 Pull requests are welcomed...

 Why
 ---

-Purely selfish reasons.
+Purely selfish reasons like learning, resume content, and a lack of desire to use other options.

 Building
 --------